-Göteborg University Dept of Surgery Sweden
+Göteborg University Dept of Surgery

 Organ and cell transplantations are currently the standard therapy for end-stage organ failure.
 However, allograft rejections, monitoring of optimal immunosuppression, and shortage of donor organs, are major problems encountered in the field.